 Hernias occur when there is a weak point in a cavity wall, usually affecting the muscle or fascia.
-This weakness allows a body organ (e.g. bowel) that would normally be contained within a cavity to pass through that cavity wall.
+This weakness allows a body organ (e.g., bowel) that would normally be contained within that cavity to pass through the cavity wall.

-There are many different types of hernia that may present differently depending on where they affect and what organs are involved.
+There are many types of hernias that present differently depending on where they are and what organs are involved.

 The typical features of an abdominal wall hernia are:

 - A soft lump protruding from the abdominal wall

 - The lump may be reducible (it can be pushed back into the normal place)